 And I have to admit that I actually made it first time not knowing what I would end up with.
 But as it happened we loved this shrimp and rice a lot!
-I’ve prepared it a couple of times now and we just can’t seem to get enough of it.
+I have prepared it a couple of times now and we just can’t seem to get enough of it.

 I bet that you will absolutely love this recipe!